Why I’ll change how I talk to my students about proof

 First, I need to be open about the fact that talking about proof in mathematics comes with an especially strong impostor syndrome: as a secondary school teacher, who am I to talk about the nature and limits of deductive reasoning in a discipline of which I have barely scratched the surface?
 I know high school proofs of high school mathematical concepts; I am vaguely aware that people much cleverer than I have tried to reduce all mathematical claims to analytical (logical) truths, or at least to a limited set of axioms; and I believe that after having mentioned this, I have to name-drop Gödel as the person who has supposedly put a stop to these projects, even though I have never studied his incompleteness theorem and doubt I would be able accurately to judge its relevance and meaning.
 That’s about it.

 Usually, doubts like these are something to keep hidden in a light-hearted column like this, because they waste space and look self-absorbed.
 In this case, however, I think they are relevant, because I suspect I will not be the only one who (1) is by no means an expert on mathematical logic, and (2) still has some intuitive convictions about the special relation between mathematics and provability.
-For most of us, when we think about mathematics and proof, we think of high school or undergraduate mathematics.
+Most of us, when we think about mathematics and proof, think of high school or undergraduate mathematics.
 I think it is fair to say that this is the most culturally prominent face of mathematics: the concepts almost all of us have been taught, or at least heard about, and the discourses surrounding the teaching of those concepts.

 These discourses will depend in part on the teachers you have encountered, but I’ll go out on a limb here and speculate that most mathematics teachers will have told most of their classes, at some point, that “in mathematics we believe things because we can prove them”.
 I know I have made comments in that spirit.
 I have also come to feel a bit uncomfortable about them.
 Let me tell you why.